Using

 After you have completed the above steps you will be able to export the PGDATAKEYWRAPCMD and PGDATAKEYUNWRAPCMD to wrap and unwrap your encryption key and initialize your database.

-Navigate to the /bin directory where your executables live.
-In our example it is /usr/lib/edb-as/15/bin.
+directory where your executables live.
+In our example it is/usr/lib/edb-as/15/bin

 For more information on how TDE is incorporated with EDB Postgres Advanced Server and EDB Postgres Extended Server visit the EDB Transparent Data Encryption documentation.